 Sometimes, when I work with my sous-chefs, it takes us a few hours before we figure out what kind of plate we want and how to style the food.

-A little bit about you: when did you decide to become a chef?
+A little bit about your journey before Hell’s Kitchen: when did you decide to become a chef?

 It was back home when I was very young.
 I remember waking up during a Friday or Saturday morning very early…the smell of spices from the kitchen woke me up.
 I went there, still in my pajama, and saw my mom, her sisters, and my grandmother making lunch.
 At first, I was annoyed, I was like “what is that smell that woke me up?”.
 I sat there and I watched them for two hours while they were putting together a meal for a family of nineteen people.